Set Sail to Michaelmas Cay

 - Both morning and afternoon tea

-- A hot and cold buffet lunch including fresh prawns
+- Hot and cold buffet lunch including fresh prawns

 - A glass of wine, cheese and crackers on the return journey